 A check was sent to my address, but it’s in the name of a former resident.
 What should I do?

 Checks are sent to the last known address of former CEC members.
-Please mark “Return to Sender” on the envelope and mail the check back to us.
+Please mark “Return to Sender” on the envelope and mail the check back to us or drop it off at one of our offices.

-My parents, (grandparents, aunt, uncle, brother, sister etc.) are deceased.
+My parents, or other family members are deceased and were CEC members.
 What happens to that money?

 I received a check with the name of a deceased family member(s) (parents, grandparents, etc.).
 What do I do with it?